I-Bliss/DSA-KMS-CASE/README.md

 Erin Creighton placed the most orders as a Corporate customer, a total of 10 orders with the year 2009 and 2012

+Dennis Kane is the Small Business Owner having the Highest sales with a total sales of 75,967

 # About Me